temporalio/temporal-ecommerce/content/part2.md

 In eCommerce, an [_abandoned_ shopping cart](https://www.optimizely.com/optimization-glossary/shopping-cart-abandonment/#:~:text=Shopping%20cart%20abandonment%20is%20when,process%20before%20completing%20the%20purchase.&text=This%20rate%20will%20identify%20what,don't%20complete%20the%20purchase.) is a shopping cart that has items, but the user hasn't added any new items or checked out after a few hours.
+Below is an example abandoned cart email that I recently received with an offer to incentivize checkout.

 <img src="https://codebarbarian-images.s3.amazonaws.com/shopping-cart.jpg">